How is a lawful and proper transfer of title to real estate to a purchaser effected?

 The payments of applicable statutory transaction taxes and transfer fees such as Capital Gains Tax, Stamp Duty, Consent and Registration fee and other outstanding land charges are required for the registration of the transfer Deeds to lawfully vest title in the real property to the purchaser.

 Once the purchase agreement is concluded the transfer of ownership takes effect at law.
-The purchaser must subsequently apply for a concession from the local authorities within 4 weeks from the transfer date.
-Even though it is not a legal requirement, a deed of transfer is also usually filed with the Land Register to protect against claims by third parties and to avoid potential disputes with subsequent buyers.
+The purchaser must subsequently apply for a concession from the local authorities within four weeks from the transfer date.
+Even though it is not a legal requirement, a deed of transfer is also usually filed with the Land Register (Kartverket) to establish legal protection against claims by third parties and to avoid potential disputes with subsequent buyers.

 Under Polish law, the lawful and proper transfer to a purchaser of title to real estate requires conclusion of the transaction in the form of a notarial deed and registration by an entry in the land and mortgage register (ksiegi wieczyste).